Year 1

 Friday

-For the second half term in Year 1 our topic is called ‘Jumbo Giants and Beautiful Beanstalks’
+For the second half of the summer term in Year 1 our topic is ‘Bucket full of Memories’

-In English our main focus will be traditional (fairy) tales.
-The children will be learning about giants and imagining what it is like to be a giant.
-From this they will be writing their own version of ‘Jack and the Beanstalk’.
-The children will be expected to write sentences using a capital letter, finger spaces and full stops and add conjunctions to make their sentences longer.
-They will also continue to learn their phonic letter sounds and digraphs and try applying these in their writing as well as developing their reading skills.
+In English our main focus will be stories with a sea focus.
+The children will be learning about living near the sea and discussing creatures that live under the sea using a wide range of vocabulary.
+They will be looking at texts in more detail and developing their skills with inference to interpret the pictures and the text.
+When writing the children will be expected to write sentences using a capital letter, finger spaces and full stops and add conjunctions to make their sentences longer.
+They will also continue to learn their phonic letter sounds, digraphs and spelling tricky words and try applying these in their writing as well as developing their reading skills.

-In Music our focus this term is ‘Jack and the Beanstalk’ and the children will be learning the story through a range of musical activities which will also develop pulse, rhythm and pitch.
-They will also be discussing: How does music help us to understand our neighbours?
+In Music the children will be participating in a range of musical activities to develop pulse, rhythm and pitch.
+Our main focus will be composing some music linked to the sea.

 We are an active school and we regularly have active/movement times throughout the school day.
-Our PE lessons this term will focus on striking and passing the ball in games.
-We will be focussing on rolling and creating sequences in Gymnastics.
-In class we will be discussing our health and well-being, growing and changing and how general eating habits, sleep and hygiene will help with this.
+Our PE lessons this term will focus on cricket, underarm/overarm throwing skills and tennis.
+In class we will be discussing our health and mental well-being and how general hygiene helps with this.

 Year 1 Letters